james-zafar/Static-Analysis-of-Smart-Contracts/README.md

 'simple branch' to produce a simplified branch structure

+'gui' to launch the GUI and output a simplified branch structure

 Bytecode and caller address may be provided using the variables "bytecode" and "address" respectively in src/main/java/decode/decodeBytes/Decode.java.